RUTLAND PARTNERS LLP

 Whenever you provide personal information, we are legally obliged to use it in accordance with the laws concerning the protection of personal information.

 Who we are

-RUTLAND PARTNERS LLP is registered in England and Wales with company number OC305965 whose registered office address is Nova South, 160 Victoria Street, London, SW1E 5LB (“Rutland Partners”).
+RUTLAND PARTNERS LLP is registered in England and Wales with company number OC305965 whose registered office address is Thomas House, 84 Eccleston Square, London, SW1V 1PX (“Rutland Partners”).

 For the purposes of the Data Protection Act 1998, the General Data Protection Regulations and any other applicable data protection and privacy laws and regulations (“Data Protection Legislation”), Rutland Partners will be the ‘data controller’ for all personal information that we determine the means and purpose of processing.
 We are registered with the Information Commissioners Office under registration number ZA270350.

 By “Personal Data” we refer to information collected or held by Rutland Partners, that identifies and relates to you as an individual.

 We may collect personal information about you when you request our services, including:

 - date of birth